atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

 Let's take a look at another approach to scheduling pods in Kubernetes: node affinities.

-Let's start by reviewing the ```without-affinity.yaml``` file in the /affinity_exercises directory.
-You may notice that this file is pretty similar to our pod specs from the previous exercise, with a few alterations.
+Let's start by reviewing the ```without-affinity.yaml``` file in the ```/affinity_exercises``` directory.
+You may notice that this file is pretty similar to our pod manifests from the previous exercise, with a few alterations.
-- without-affinity.yaml is a deployment manifest, with 8 pod replicas.
+- ```without-affinity.yaml``` is a deployment manifest, with 8 pod replicas.
-- Therefore, in this example, instead of scheduling 3 pods to 3 nodes, we're looking to schedule all *8* pods to node2, since it matches the node selector label declared in the pod template of our deployment spec (line 16): ```label2: value2```
+- Therefore, in this example, instead of scheduling 3 pods to 3 nodes, we're looking to schedule all 8 pods of our deployment to node2, since it matches the node selector label declared in the pod template of our deployment spec (line 16): ```label2: value2```
 - Lastly, note that each of our 8 pods will be requesting .4 vCPU, and 1 GB of RAM.

-Run the following command from the ```/affinity_exercises``` directory to create the deployment (that doesn't yet use node affinity):
+Let's first create this deployment using node selectors, just like the previous exercise.
+Run the following command from the ```/affinity_exercises``` directory to create the deployment:

 ```
 kubectl apply -f without-affinity.yaml